All About Cleaning Fiberglass and Acrylic Showers

 What’s the difference between an acrylic shower module and a fiberglass module?

 Acrylic shower modules are made of acrylic sheets that are heated and drawn into a mold by a vacuum forming process.
 Then, the shaped acrylic sheets are coated with resin and glass fibers for strength and durability.

 The benefits of acrylic include:

 - Acrylic modules retain their color and luster longer than other shower materials.
-The color is embedded in the material, which minimizes fading.

 - Acrylic warms and cools faster than other tub materials.
 In a warm room, an acrylic tub will be warm to the touch.
 An acrylic tub will retain warm water temperatures longer than other materials.